Earthing Calculations regarding your safety – you’re overdue an update!

 If 1-ohm is still in circulation on your documentation then this section applies to you.

-Even though the Earthing Calculations for determining a safe System Earth (Ground) has shifted away from an arbitrary Resistance figure, usually <1 ohm.
-It’s still all too common to see this outdated measure of installed success appear on client/employer requirement specifications(ER’s) as part of the Earthing Calculations Design Safety.
+Even though the Earthing Calculations for determining a safe System Earth (Ground) has shifted away from an arbitrary resistance figure, usually <1 ohm.
+It’s still all too common to see this outdated measure of installed success appear on client/employer requirement specifications(ER’s).
+As part of the Earthing Calculations Design Safety brief.

-IEC based EN 50522 Earthing of power installations exceeding 1 kV a.c. was implemented in 2010 and supersedes BS 7354 (1990) Code of practice for the design of high-voltage open-terminal stations.
+IEC based EN 50522 Earthing of power installations exceeding 1 kV a.c. implemented in 2010.
+And supersedes BS 7354 (1990) code of practice for the design of high-voltage open-terminal stations.
 BS 7430 Earthing Protection, was similarly updated in 2011.

 The first really big step-change is the recognition that electrical system safety is probabilistic in nature.

 For many years, engineers have used a deterministic approach to allowable step and touch voltages.
-Based on recognised international standards such as IEEE-80 / BS 7354 / BS 7430.
-The weakness with the ‘deterministic’ approach was that a constant safety criterion was applied across all sites, regardless of the physical context of that site.
-For example, an industrial site has very different safety context to a school or swimming pool which may have children with bare feet and possibly wet bodies.
+Therefore, based on recognised international standards such as IEEE-80 / BS 7354 / BS 7430.
+However, the weakness with the ‘deterministic’ approach was that a constant safety criterion was applied across all sites.
+That’s, regardless of the physical context of that site.
+For example, an industrial site has very different safety context to a school or swimming pool.
+Which may have children with bare feet and possibly wet bodies.

 This is where the ‘Probabilistic’ approach, using well-understood risk management procedures to assess individual site risks (likelihood and consequence) have been introduced.
 This approach considers the fibrillation risk (from the step or touch voltage) and the coincidence risk (from the fault frequency and circulation of people on or near the site).
 Thanks to Charles Dalziel’s work, a target fatality/survivability factor is provided (IEC 60479-1) which is relative to various societal risks within a general population.